wistia/wistia-open-docs/_posts/2012-07-03-identity-tagging.md

 title: Identity Tagging
 layout: post
 category: Analytics
+description: Want to tag a heat map with an email automatically?
+Or manually enter a name?
+Learn how here!
 post_intro: <p><b>Identity Tagging</b> is all about who is watching your videos, and watching their behavior over time.
 Using emails and names, Wistia makes it easy to identify your most engaged viewers.</p>
 ---